 Fraud is the #1 crime again seniors.
 The reasons seniors are often targeted include: Seniors often live alone, seniors may have more savings, and seniors are often more trusting than younger people.

 There are many things you can do to help protect yourself and your family.
 We encourage you to have a look at these resources and if you have any other questions please drop in to the Community Policing Office to speak to staff or a volunteer.

 Speed Watch is an educational program aimed at reducing incidents of speeding.
 It is designed to raise public awareness of the actual speeds drivers are traveling.
 The Speed Watch program is conducted in partnership with the police, citizen volunteers and ICBC.

 Speed Watch checks are conducted by volunteers trained by police or qualified operators.
 Portable electronic digital boards are placed around the community to monitor speeds in neighbourhoods, school and playground zones, particularly near identified high risk or crash locations.
 Drivers get an instant readout of their vehicle travel speed, displayed on a reader board as they pass by.
 Speed Watch Activity reports are provided monthly to ICBC where a province-wide database is maintained.

 Speed Watch helps address traffic and speeding problems through:

 – Neighbourhood action by gathering speed-related date and creating police awareness.

 Smart Step is a youth-led program that develops and delivers activities, series and opportunities for the youth of Merritt to become active participants in their community through well-rounded involvement in sport, cultural and community events throughout the summer.
-With support from the Canada Summer Jobs program, a Youth Director is hired and works from the Community Policing Office under the supervision of the staff, to lead other youth through their program.
+The Smart Step Youth Program will not be active for the 2023 summer.
+Contact the community policing office with any questions.